ropensci/qualR/paper.md

 [CETESB QUALAR System](https://cetesb.sp.gov.br/ar/qualar/).
 QUALAR allows researchers to download data from the air quality stations in `.csv` files, one variable per AQS at a time.
-This data needs preprocessing before being suitable for analysis.
+This data needs preprocessing before analysis.
-For example, instrument malfunctions can produce missing dates; time format might need adjustments, or the decimal separator need to be changed.
+For example, instrument malfunctions produce missing dates, time format might need adjustments, or the decimal separator needs to be changed.

 Around 80% of time in data analysis is devoted to data preparation [@Dasu2003].
 `qualR` streamlines this process producing high-quality data ready for analysis.
-It is built in R [@RCoreTeam2020] and uses functions from the XML[@XML] and Rcurl [@RCurl] packages.
+It is built in R [@RCoreTeam2020] and uses functions from the XML[@XML] and Rcurl [@httr] packages.
 `qualR` positively impacts research by allowing easy and fast data manipulation for Sao Paulo air pollution data.